The good ship Mayflower set sail for America in September 1620. Was your ancestor on board?

 The PERiodical Source Index (PERSI) is a compendium of genealogical information packed with publications relating to the Mayflower.
 A simple keyword search reveals over 5,000 entries.

 PERSI is a great place for finding the names of other descendants.
 It’s also really useful for exploring stories about the Pilgrims’ landing and the colony’s first years.
 Plus, it includes detailed biographies of the Mayflower’s passengers and crew.
+Find out more about how to use PERSI here.

 The fifth generation of Mayflower descendants was recently published by The New England Historic Genealogical Society and the General Society of Mayflower Descendants.
 Members of NEHGS can access over half a million names in a Pilgrim database on their website americanancestors.org.